 Tom Albaugh, Vice President of Labor Relations, Tulsa Area United Way

-Tom Albaugh is embarking upon his 23rd campaign with the Tulsa Area United Way.
+Tom Albaugh has been with the Tulsa Area United Way since 1990.
 The vice president of labor relations, Tom is a liaison between the Tulsa Area United Way and the Northeastern Oklahoma Central Labor Council, AFL-CIO.
 He provides assistance to workers and their families and support for the annual United Way campaign.
 Another part of Tom's job is to recruit volunteers for United Way and its partner agencies, as well as to conduct information and referral training classes annually.

 Tom saw United Way as the organization where he felt he could make a direct impact with helping people in need.
 He enjoys his job because he gets to see, first hand, the lives United Way changes and the positive impact the nonprofit has on the community.

 Kelly Beyer, Branch Manager, Manpower